How to Fix a Toxic Relationship: 10 Steps (and When to Walk Away)

 6. Foster empathy and understanding

 Developing empathy towards your partner’s perspective can help bridge the gap between you.
 Seek to understand their underlying emotions, triggers, and insecurities.
-By cultivating empathy and compassion, you create an environment conducive to healing and growth.
+By cultivating empathy and compassion, you create an environment conducive to fix and growth.

 7. Take responsibility for your actions